Debt Consolidation Programs: How They Work and Best Options for 2026

 How long do debt consolidation programs take to complete?

-Most debt consolidation programs run between 3-5 years, depending on your total debt amount and monthly payment capacity.
+Most debt consolidation programs run between 3 and 5 years, depending on your total debt amount and monthly payment capacity.
 For example, $15,000 in debt with a $400 monthly payment at 9% interest would take approximately 4 years to pay off.
 The exact timeline is determined during your initial financial review and depends on factors including your negotiated interest rates, total debt load, and how much you can afford to pay monthly.

 What's the difference between debt management and debt consolidation?